-Several factors can influence the readings obtained from good motor cores.
+A number of factors can influence the readings obtained from good motor cores.
 These factors range from manufacturers design criteria, to type of core steel, to steel stamping and assembly process.
 The computer bases its pass/fail criteria on the following generally accepted levels of core performance: